cerner/fhir.cerner.com/content/authorization.md

 ## Registration ##
-In order for your client application to utilize any protected resources, your client application must first register.
+In order for your client application to utilize any protected resources, your client application must first be registered.
 A Cerner Care account is required to register applications.
 Obtaining a Cerner Care account is free and requires nothing but an email address.

 If registering an application that is using the public app profile and requires access only when the user is online, your client application must first register using our [code Console][CERNER-CODE-CONSOLE].

+If you are a Cerner client developing an application, please see this [document][CLIENT-APPS-DOC] about how to make your self-developed app available in your domain.

 If registering a confidential client application (required for offline_access and access on behalf of a system), follow the directions in the [Registering a System Account][SYSTEM-ACCOUNT-SECTION]